sjoulbak/refinery-updating-page-seo-verification/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+# Refinery updating Page SEO verification

+This repo is created to confirm that [3302](https://github.com/refinery/refinerycms/pull/3302) really is an issue.
+There's also a test added to confirm thats the issue is real.

+## Run it for yourself

-* Database initialization
+* `rails s`

-* How to run the test suite
+## Run the test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* `rails t`